 - A member of the personnel of a public body, regardless of rank;

 - Any person, business, group or other entity who or that commits a wrongdoing concerning a public body (e.g. awarding of financial assistance).

 You may know that wrongdoing has occurred without knowing exactly who did it.
 This should not prevent you from disclosing the information you have.

 You can make a disclosure even if you are not an employee of the public body in question.
 Anyone who has information that may show that wrongdoing concerning a public body has occurred or is about to occur can make a disclosure.
-For example, a bidder or subcontractor who has information that may show that wrongdoing has occurred or is about to occur can make a disclosure.
+For example, a subcontractor who has information that may show that wrongdoing has occurred or is about to occur can make a disclosure.

 No. You may know that wrongdoing has occurred without knowing who did it.
 You may also have documents that suggest that wrongdoing has occurred.
 In these situations, do not hesitate to disclose the information you have to us and we will carry out the required checks.

 If the wrongdoing poses a serious risk to a person’s health or safety or to the environment and the situation is urgent and you cannot contact us or the officer responsible for dealing with disclosures within the public body concerned, you can speak out publicly or through the media.